Welcome to today's edition of the Rush 24-7 podcast.

 New York state law allowed for this.

-And so what we wound up with in New York was party insiders, the smoke-filled backroom imagery hangs heavy here.
+And so what we wound up with in New York was party insiders.

-Is she, I mean, is she uh doesn't have to be a woman.
+Is she, I mean, is she, it doesn't have to be a woman, is she a really tried and true conservative?

 No.

-Because one can argue, would a really consistent down the line conservative even win that district?
+Because one can argue, would a really consistent down-the-line conservative even win that district?

 Well, we're about to find out.

-Because as soon as the Republican Party offered up Didi Scozafava as the Republican combatant up against Democrat Bill Owens, who stands to benefit from all of this, along comes a gentleman, an accountant, community activist, an army veteran, a noble and honorable and decent guy, and a by many measures, an actual conservative named Doug Hoffman.
+Because as soon as the Republican Party offered up Didi Scozafava as the Republican combatant up against Democrat Bill Owens, who stands to benefit from all of this, along comes a gentleman, an accountant, community activist, an Army veteran, a noble and honorable and decent guy, and by many measures, an actual conservative named Doug Hoffman.

-So the lack of a really actual conservative in the race led Doug Hoffman to run, and it has now led a bunch of people in New York and a bunch of people around the country to rally behind him in an effort to see if we can get the third party guy,
+So the lack of a really actual conservative in the race led Doug Hoffman to run, and it has now led a bunch of people in New York and a bunch of people around the country to rally behind him in an effort to see if we can get the third-party guy,

 There you are.

-So far so good, right?
+So far, so good, right?

-Here's what I was talking about last week on the show that I host here in the Dallas Fort Worth area.
+Here's what I was talking about last week on the show that I host here in the Dallas-Fort Worth area.

-The first thing that occurred to me, and I heard all these people lining up behind Doug Hoffman, and I was inspired by it.
+First thing that occurred to me, and I heard all these people lining up behind Doug Hoffman, and I was inspired by it.

 The idea of an actual conservative riding in to the rescue of conservative voters in this district, left with an unsatisfying choice between a liberal Democrat and a fairly liberal Republican.

-Here's an actual conservative wonderful story.
+Here's an actual conservative.

 I love it.